Six considerations for smart heating installation

 Don’t sweat it

-It probably goes without saying that temperature is key to any effective smart heating installation but when you think about temperature in the context of smart heating; don’t just take into account minimum and maximum levels.
+Temperature is key to any effective smart heating installation but when you think about temperature in the context of smart heating; don’t just take into account minimum and maximum levels.

 Don’t suffer a meltdown

 The interlock is the final stage of any smart control design and is the physical action needed to switch the boiler ON and OFF, when the desired heating temperature has been reached.
-Traditional heating systems do not do this as they just have one central boiler time switch that is combined with old fashioned TRV stopping the flow of water to the radiators but still leaving the boiler switched ON, which results in energy wastage.
-A smart heating installation will allow the boiler to be switched ON or OFF from every zone so the boiler is turned ON only when needed.
+Traditional heating systems do not do this as they just have one central boiler time switch that is combined with old-fashioned TRV stopping the flow of water to the radiators but still leaving the boiler switched ON, which results in energy wastage.
+A smart heating installation will allow the boiler to be switched ON or OFF from every zone, so the boiler is turned ON only when needed.

 Contact us About Smart Heating